kartena/Leaflet.Pancontrol/README.md

 A simple panning control for Leaflet.

 Kind of works.
 Only tested in Chrome and Firefox.
-Read TODO.md for mor information.
+Read TODO.md for more information.

 Also see [Leaflet.Zoomslider][1]